 - Mandalay Beer – a popular and long-established Myanmar lager, this has a rougher edge.
 Comes in blue label (5%) and red label (7%).

-Foreign brands such as Tiger, Heineken, Carlsberg and San Miguel are widely available in urban areas and tourists spots, but are usually a little more expensive.
+Foreign brands such as Tiger, Heineken, Carlsberg and Tuborg are widely available in urban areas and tourists spots, but are usually a little more expensive.
 There are also some new local Myanmar beer brands created by the big international breweries that have recently arrived, including Yoma and Regal 7.

 Locally made toddy (htan ye) is the preferred tipple of many rural people, and is usually fermented from the sap of the same palm trees used to make sugar.
 You might see this drink being distilled, and a few swigs are often given as a gift, on trips through the country.